How to Secure Nagaoka Fireworks Festival 2026 Viewing Tickets Without the Lottery

 These pre-reserved seats are bundled into tour packages.
 In other words, by signing up for one of these tours, your viewing seat is guaranteed, and your transportation to the venue is taken care of.

-Since popular seating like the masu-seki has such high demand and ticket lotteries are purely luck-based, tours offer a guaranteed way to enjoy the show from the best spots—no luck required.
+Since popular seating like the masu-seki has such high demand and ticket lotteries are purely luck-based, tours offer a guaranteed way to enjoy the show from the best spots, no luck required.

 Secure Premium Seats Without the Stress!

-Planning everything yourself for the Nagaoka Fireworks Festival means dealing with many hurdles:
+Planning everything yourself for the Nagaoka Fireworks Festival means dealing with many hurdles: the near-impossible ticket lottery due to limited paid seats, the lottery-based parking allocation, and soaring hotel prices around the event.

-Best of all, you can lock in premium seats without having to worry about the lottery.
+But by joining a tour, all of those problems are automatically solved.
+And best of all, you can lock in premium seats without having to worry about the lottery.

 The Nagaoka Fireworks Festival is one of Japan’s top three fireworks events.
 If you want to make sure you get a great seat, consider booking a tour.